otaviojr/node-red-contrib-smartthings/README.md

 # Configuring

-Every device node will have an <b>Account</b> property which must be configured.
+Every device node will have an **Account** property which must be configured.

 You only have to create this configuration once and use it to all devices.